Black Banjo Reclamation Project

 Comprised of educators, musicians, historians, crafters, builders, healers and land stewards, our work is deeply rooted in the connection, understanding and learning that comes from community engagement in Black, Indigenous, POC and White-European communities.
 For three years, we have been facilitating musical training, workshops, learning spaces, as well as the distribution, repair and building of banjos.
 The work of the BBRP is to support Black people and communities in accessing, experiencing and stewarding musical traditions that come from their own ancestral and cultural lineages.

-In the 2022 program schedule ::
+Our 2022 program schedule included ::

-- Black Banjo Weekend Campout and Build, Sacramento CA March 2022
+- Black Banjo Weekend Campout and Build, Sacramento CA April

-- Black Banjo Fellowship September 2022
+- Black Banjo Fellowship in Port Townsend WA June

 BBRP is a multi-cultural collaboration that promotes conversation and action in healing the ancestral, historical, cultural and racially dividing wounds in this country and the world.